vikas8561/CGxSU_Semester_1/UI_UX_Figma/Notes/Unit 2/03-icons-and-imagery.md

 - Use **free device frames** (e.g., iPhone SE, 360px width) inside Figma to preview icons and images.
 - Ensures **legibility and usability** on small, low-resolution screens.
 - Example: A 16px icon may look sharp on a MacBook screen but appear blurry on a budget Android phone.

-### **6. Annotations**
-- Use **Figma’s built-in comment feature** for collaborative design feedback.
-- Leave notes like:
-  - “Increase icon contrast for better visibility”
-  - “Simplify this image to load faster”
-- Encourages **team collaboration** and ensures design quality before development.

-### **Final Thought**
-By using **Figma’s free libraries, plugins, and device testing tools**, designers can create icons and imagery that are **clear, optimized, and culturally relevant**, ensuring apps remain usable and engaging even on budget smartphones in small-town India.

 ---